What Is Cognitive Behavior Therapy?

-Behavior Therapy and Cognitive Behavior Therapy are types of treatment that are based firmly on research findings.
-These approaches aid people in achieving specific changes or goals.
+Cognitive Behavioral Therapy is a type of treatment that is based firmly on research findings.
+It places emphasis on changing your cognitions (thoughts) or behaviors (actions) in order to effect change in how you feel.
+These approaches help people in achieving specific changes or goals.

 Changes or goals might involve:

 A way of acting: like smoking less or being more outgoing;

 A way of feeling: like helping a person to be less scared, less depressed, or less anxious;

 A way of thinking: like learning to problem-solve or get rid of self-defeating thoughts;